- Download our Moving to Madrid Guide (PDF)

 - Download our Madrid Schools Guide

-The standard of education and schools in Madrid is generally excellent, and expat parents will be spoilt for choice.
-While there are a range of schools in Madrid, for the most part, expats and the wealthier locals tend to send their children to private or international schools which offer higher standards and a greater variety of extra-curricular activities.
+Education and schools in Madrid offer excellent standards, and you’ll be spoilt for choice as an expat parent.
+While there are a range of educational options in Madrid, expat families and wealthier locals typically send their children to private or international schools, which offer higher academic standards and a greater variety of extracurricular activities.

 Public schools in Madrid

-Public schools in Spain are free to all citizens and registered citizens who have an NIE number and Empadronamiento.
-These schools have high teaching standards but are attended mainly by locals because classes are taught in Spanish.
-These institutions can be good options for young expat children who can pick up the language more easily, but it can be challenging for older students to attend classes taught in Spanish.
-It is also an option worth considering for families who are looking at moving to Spain permanently.
+Public schools in Madrid are free to all citizens and registered residents who have an NIE number and Empadronamiento.
+These state schools maintain high teaching standards but are attended mainly by local Spanish families because classes are conducted entirely in Spanish.
+It’s worth considering if you’re planning a permanent move to Spain.
+Public education can also be a good option for young children who can pick up the language more easily, but older students may find Spanish-medium instruction challenging.

 Semi-private and private schools in Madrid

-Independent private schools in Madrid can be bilingual, but tend to be on the pricey side.
-These schools can cost thousands of euros a year, and expat parents should be aware that some might refer to themselves as international schools while teaching the Spanish curriculum in a foreign language.
-These schools tend to be more popular with the locals than the expat community.
+Independent private schools in Madrid often provide bilingual education, but tuition fees tend to be substantial.
+These institutions can cost thousands of euros annually, and some market themselves as international schools while actually teaching the Spanish national curriculum in a foreign language.
+These schools are more favoured among local Spanish families than the expat community.

 International schools in Madrid

-There are plenty of international schools in Madrid that uphold both the teaching language and curricula of countries such as the US, UK and Germany.
-These schools are more experienced in accommodating students who have previously studied different curricula, and act as an effective bridge between a student's home country and their new environment.
+International schools in Madrid maintain both the teaching language and academic curricula from countries such as the USA, the UK, and Germany, or the International Baccalaureate.
+These educational institutions have extensive experience accommodating students who have previously studied different curricula, and they can be an effective bridge between your child’s home country education and their new Spanish environment.

 Childcare and nurseries in Madrid